-Dalus’ valuation process is quasi-scientific.
-Most of the times using the Comparable Companies method, aka Comps, and the Precedent Transactions Method.
-They also tend to use operational ratios and pivot tables to better understand what the company is offering and how its compared to other startups in the same space.
+Most of the times Dalus uses the Comparable Companies Method, aka Comps, and the Precedent Transactions Method.
+They also tend to use operational ratios and pivot tables to better understand what the company is offering and how it compares to other startups in the same marketplace.

 This is not necessarily the only approach.
-Although some firms consider the famous DCF analsis to be quite unaccurate, because future cash flows are nearly impossible to predict in the early stages and a little detail could change the whole valuation, there are some other firms who do use this method.
+Although some firms consider the famous DCF analysis to be quite inaccurate—because future cash flows are nearly impossible to predict in the early stages and a little detail could change the whole valuation—there are some other firms who do use this method.

 The beauty of the comps method and the precedent transactions is that the emotional factor is taken out of the equation, leaving the value of the company in purely empirical terms.
-My venture capitalist friend is very clear: “Many entrepreneurs tell us they’re better than their competitors because of the team, or the brand or any other intangible asset quite difficult to quantify, and the comparable method substracts that factor since the market is the one determining the value at the end.”, continued the VC.
+My venture capitalist friend is very clear: “Many entrepreneurs tell us they’re better than their competitors because of the team or the brand or any other intangible asset quite difficult to quantify; and the comparable method subtracts that factor since the market is the one determining the value at the end.”

 Therefore founders are starting to think about their companies as if they were in Silicon Valley, and of course that is not the case.

-Now, before you start thinking: “Hey, what’s wrong about that?
-I will get more money for less equity, isn’t that great?!”, go back and read our previous post about Down rounds, so you get an idea about why high valuations aren’t always a good thing.
+Now, before you start thinking: “Hey, what’s wrong with that?
+I will get more money for less equity, isn’t that great?!”
+Well, go back and read our previous post about down rounds so you get an idea about why high valuations aren’t always a good thing.

-If you’re still a bit confused about where to start, here’s Patrick’s top three steps for getting started with your valuation.
+If you’re still a bit confused about where to start, here are Patrick’s top three steps for getting started with your valuation.

 Step 1: Always be aware of your comparables and competitors.
 Identify the key players in your industry, both in local and foreign markets.

 Step 2: Create a spreadsheet of at least 5-10 comparables and get rid of the outliers.
 Get as much information as you can about their burn rates, runways, operating margins, revenue, valuations, etc. Understand their funding rounds as a function of these metrics.
 You can take a look at our database of similar companies here!

 Step 3: Identify the main drivers of the industry.
 Why does X company have a higher valuation?
 Why does Z have a lower one?
 Look at what factors and metrics affected those valuation spreads, and finally set a target valuation for your company.